Preparing for the Licensure Examination for Teachers (LET) means you’re one step away from your dream of becoming a professional teacher.

 - Take note of recent changes in the curriculum, if there are any.

-- Most questions are about concepts and theories that you’ve learned in your education classes.
+- Most questions are about concepts and theories you’ve learned in your education classes.
 Hence, it might be helpful to reread your old notes and lectures if you have any.
 Allot at least 1 to 2 hours daily for reading to ensure effective recall of those previous lessons.

 - Don’t stress too much with this portion.
-Although this part seems challenging, there are actually questions that can be solved just by using your common sense and intuition.
+Although this part seems challenging, there are questions that can be solved just by using your common sense and intuition.

 3. Area of Specialization (Majorship)